Find and fix writing mistakes instantly

 Anton Chekhov is responsible for the oft-repeated advice, show, don’t tell.
 Of course, Chekhov didn’t say it so concretely:

-Show, don’t tell is good advice to take in moderation.
+Show, don’t tell is good advice to take in moderation, especially because by abstract noun definition, you can’t technically show something that only exists in the abstract, which you can appreciate now that you understand the answer to what is an abstract noun.
 In large doses, however, adjectives run amok and barrel through every concrete noun in their path.
 Verbs start dealing only in extremes, either showing up in droves or not showing up at all, choosing in these latter moments to send an abstract noun in their place.

-The crisp water of the Mississippi River can quickly become the thundering current of coldness and freedom when a writer tries to avoid concrete telling in their writing.
+The crisp water of the Mississippi River can quickly become the thundering current of coldness and freedom when a writer tries to avoid concrete noun use in their writing.

 So is abstract bad?
 Is concrete good?